APrioriRainbows/reactnd-project-myreads-starter/README.md

 Once you have npm follow these steps to view the app...
 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* go to http://localhost:3000/ to view the project

 ## Viewing Your Books
 * The main page shows three shelves: Currently Reading, Want to Read, and Read.
 You can click the green arrow off each book to move it between shelves